 Hugs feel good, right?
 And when a child is upset, anxious, stressed, or sad, they want a hug and usually, so do adults.
 That gentle pressure on the body helps the body to relax and release tension.
 And that’s the premise behind weighted blankets.
 Often, weighted blankets are used to help children calm down for sleep.
 But, they can also be used during the day to help an anxious, stressed out child calm down.
 Bring one with you and wrap your child in it when he’s feeling out of sorts from all the activity.
 Or, try something smaller, such as a weighted neck wrap or lap pad animal.

 The relaxing effect of coloring books is not just for adults.
 Kids can enjoy the benefits also.
 Just make sure that the designs are age appropriate.
 Children over the age of ten will likely enjoy adult coloring books more than ones designed for kids.
 And, structured geometric type designs are more effective than open-ended drawing and coloring.
 If your child normally doesn’t like coloring (maybe because of fine motor issues), try a puzzle instead.
 The old-fashioned jigsaw puzzle is best and could be a way to involve the whole family in an activity that builds memories.
+Check out some coloring books below.

 So, this holiday season, bring along some tools to help you and your children beat the stress of the family chaos.
 Don’t yell or clam up and then complain all the way home.
 Don’t let others steal your joy!
 Come prepared.